CBaquero/web/InformalReadings.md

 Session proposals should be sent to any of the organizers, for scheduling.

-A [mailing list](https://groups.google.com/g/informal-readingsup) is hosted in google groups, please ask one organizer to be added.
+A [mailing list](https://groups.google.com/g/informal-readingsup) dedicated to session announcements is hosted in Google Groups.
+Please ask one organiser to be added.

 ## Location